 - A veterinarian who can attest to the applicant’s interest specifically in becoming a food animal veterinarian and likelihood for success in this venture (letter writers must be unrelated to the applicant)

-Finalist applicants are must complete a personal interview with members of the FAVeMedS admissions committee.
+Finalist applicants must complete a personal interview with members of the FAVeMedS admissions committee.
+Decisions regarding acceptance to the program are announced by August 31 of the year of application.

 - Academic performance and preparation